-- Refer to the Rigging Winch Assembly drawing at the end of this section for wire rope routing. - Refer to Wire Rope Installation for instructions on anchoring the wire rope to the load drums and to the dead-end sockets.
+- Refer to the Rigging Winch Assembly drawing at the end of this section for wire rope routing. - Refer to Wire Rope Installation on page 4-101 for instructions on anchoring the wire rope to the load drums and to the dead-end sockets.